Maddegama

 One of the landmarks of Maddegama is "Na-Vatiya".
 This is the pathway to the historical "Maligawa".
 The name Maligawa was given to the large house owned by the Bandaranayake family.
 This was originally built by the Sir Solomon Dias Bandaranaike.
-Bandaranayake family members (Felix D. and Anura) used this as the base for their political activities in the Dompe electorate.
+Bandaranayake family members (Felix Dias. and Anura) used this as the base for their political activities in the Dompe electorate.

 The land around the "Maligawa" is known as the "Maligawaththa".
 In olden days part of this land was used as an exotic fruit garden by the Sir Solomon.
 This may be the reason for most of Sri Lanka's supply of the fruit "gadu-guda" (Lansium parasiticum) is coming from Maddegama.

 The area of Na-Vatiya and the current AGA office is known as "wake".
-This is said to be a corruption of the word "waikkiya" which was the court of the Mudliar Sir Solomon (see Sri Lankan Mudaliyars).
+This is said to be a corruption of the word "waikkiya" which was the court of the Mudliar Sir Solomon Dias Bandaranaike.